Jigme Khesar Namgyel Wangchuck: Ascension to the throne

 In December 2005, King Jigme Singye Wangchuck announced his intention to abdicate in his son's favour in 2008, and that he would begin handing over responsibility to him immediately.
 On 9 December 2006, the former king issued a Royal Edict announcing his abdication, and transferred the throne to Jigme Khesar Namgyel Wangchuck, who was officially crowned on 6 November 2008, in Punakha.
 Religious ceremonies and public celebrations were also held at Tashichho Dzong and Changlimithang Stadium in Thimphu.
 The coronation ceremony comprised an ancient and colourful ritual, attended by few selected foreign friends of the royal family and dignitaries, including the then-President of India, Pratibha Patil.

 To welcome Khesar as king of Bhutan, people painted street signs, hung festive banners and decorated traffic circles with fresh flowers.
 He received white, yellow, red, green, and blue silk scarves.

 Marriage

 Royal wedding

 As he opened the session of parliament on Friday, 20 May 2011, the king announced his engagement to Jetsun Pema, born in Thimphu on 4 June 1990.
 They were married on 13 October 2011 in Punakha Dzong.
 The wedding was Bhutan's largest media event ever.
-The ceremony was held in Punakha, followed by formal visits to different parts of the country.
-During the ceremony the king also received the Phoenix Crown of the Druk Gyaltsuen (Dragon queen) from the most sacred Machhen temple of the Dzong and bestowed it on Jetsun Pema, formally proclaiming her queen of the Kingdom of Bhutan.
-The wedding was held in traditional style with the "blessings of the guardian deities".
+The ceremony, held in traditional style with the "Blessings of the Guardian Deities", was held in Punakha, followed by a royal tour of the country.
+During the ceremony, the king also received the Phoenix Crown of the Druk Gyaltsuen (Dragon Queen) from the most sacred Machhen Temple of the Dzong, and crowned Jetsun Pema, then formally proclaiming her as queen consort.